 In the past concert season, Justin has presented new works for saxophone at festivals and conferences in the United States, Canada, and Europe including SEAMUS, BEAMS, SPLICE!
 Fest, the North American Saxophone Alliance Biennial Conference, Matera Intermedia Festival, the Marshall University New Music Festival, the West Fork New Music Festival, and the Ensemble Evolution residency at the Banff Creative Arts Centre.

-Justin is currently pursuing his Doctorate of Musical Arts Degree at West Virginia University.
-He has also studied at the Conservatoire de Bordeaux, and has earned degrees from Bowling Green State University and the University of Alberta.
-His primary teachers have included Dr. Michael Ibrahim, Marie-Bernadette Charrier, Dr. John Sampen, Dr. Allison Balcetis, and Dr. William Street.
+Justin is currently completing his Doctor of Musical Arts degree at West Virginia University.
+He has previously studied at the Conservatoire de Bordeaux, and has earned degrees from Bowling Green State University, the University of Alberta, and Grant MacEwan University.
+He has studied with Michael Ibrahim, Marie-Bernadette Charrier, John Sampen, Allison Balcetis, and William Street.

 As a grant writer, Justin has received awards from the Canada Council for the Arts, the Edmonton Arts Council, and the Government of Alberta.
 He is a multi-year recipient of the Winspear Fund Scholarship and the Friends of the Anne Burrows Music Foundation Scholarship.